philvuai/showgrandad/README.md

 2. Go to [Netlify](https://netlify.com)
 3. Drag the `dist` folder to the deploy area

-### Setting up FaunaDB (Optional)

-For persistent cross-device storage, you can set up FaunaDB:

-1. Go to [FaunaDB](https://fauna.com) and create a free account
-2. Create a new database called `showgrandad`
-3. Create a collection called `photos`
-4. Create a server key in the FaunaDB dashboard
-5. In your Netlify dashboard, go to Site settings → Environment variables
-6. Add a new variable: `FAUNADB_SECRET` with your FaunaDB server key
-7. Redeploy your site

-**Note**: The app works without FaunaDB using fallback storage, but FaunaDB provides true persistence.
+### Persistent Storage

+The app automatically uses **Netlify Blobs** for persistent storage when deployed to Netlify.
+This provides:

+- **Cross-device synchronization**: Photos uploaded on any device appear on all devices
+- **Persistence across deployments**: Photos won't be lost when you redeploy the site
+- **No setup required**: Works automatically when deployed to Netlify
+- **Fallback support**: Uses in-memory storage during local development

 ## Cross-Device Photo Sharing

-**Server-Side Storage**: Photos are now stored on the server using Netlify Functions with FaunaDB.
+**Netlify Blobs Storage**: Photos are stored using Netlify's built-in Blobs service.
 This means:
 - Photos uploaded on any device will appear on all devices
 - True cross-device synchronization for the entire family
-- Secure server-side storage with localStorage fallback
+- Secure server-side storage with automatic fallback
+- No external database setup required

 **For Family Use**:
 - Family members can upload photos from any device